The Missing Cross to Purity

 must worship him in the spirit and in the truth:'

-and then did Christ set up his worship,
+so then Christ set up his worship,

 which was before the pope's, Turks', Common-prayer,